yuanxzo/EDWav/README.md

 # Introduction
 In this package, the Python and Matlab versions have exactly the same functionality, so you can choose according to your own usage habits.

-The usage of the functions of these programs can refer to the demonstration code, but their specific working principles can be found in the following paper list.
+The usage of the functions of these programs can refer to the demonstration files, but their specific working principles can be found in the following papers.

 # **Reference**